LOSC: LiDAR Open-voc Segmentation Consolidator: Experiments

 First, we observe that training from ScaLR pretrained weights, compared to random weights, significantly boosts performance by 3.1 and 16.1 mIoU points on \ns and \sk, respectively, when starting from $\Lini$.
 Starting from pretrained weights continues to improve performance even when starting from our most refined pseudo-labels $\Lcomb$.

 Second, applying our time-based consolidation strategy ($\TBC$) directly on $\Lini$, producing $\Ltim$, further improves performance by about 6 and 10 points on \ns and \sk, respectively.

 Third, our augmentation-based consolidation ($\ABC$), directly applied on $\Lini$ to produce $\Labc$, brings little gain on \sk over just training from $\Lini$, and even slightly degrades performance on \ns.
-Besides, refining $\Labc$

-with $\TBC$ to produce $\Laug$ leads to similar results than with just $\Ltim$.
+Besides, refining $\Labc$ with $\TBC$ to produce $\Laug$ leads to similar results than with just $\Ltim$.
 But ABC is actually not meant to operate on it own.
 The benefit of augmentation-based consolidation appears in fact when combining $\Laug$ and $\Ltim$, where we obtain an extra boost of performance of 1.6 and 2.1 mIoU points on \ns and \sk, respectively, compared to using $\Ltim$ alone.

 \paragraph{Iterative finetuning.} The results in Table~\ref{tab:rounds} show that the quality of labels keeps improving after each round of finetuning, whether starting from $\Ltim$ labels or $\Lcomb$.
 The best results are obtained when starting from $\Lcomb$, which shows that our iterative finetuning strategy is able to maintain the initial advantage provided by our most-refined labels.
-While a single iteration may provide a gain up to +2.4 mIoU pts (first iteration on SemanticKITTI), further iterating provides diminishing returns.
+While a single iteration may provide a gain up to +2.4 mIoU pts, further iterating provides diminishing returns.
 What thus makes sense practically is to only iterate a few times.
 In \ours, we perform 3 finetuning iterations.

 \paragraph{Pseudo-label analysis.} In this section, we analyze both the quantity and quality the data annotations used \emph{for training}.
 The results are presented in Table~\ref{tab:qual} for \ns and \sk.
 We observe that the VLM struggles more (lower mIoU) on \sk than on \ns.
 Additionally, with each level of label refinement, the number of labeled points decreases, but the quality of the labels improves.
 Thanks to our iterative finetuning framework, we are able to annotate the entire datasets after the first iteration while maintaining a high annotation quality.